liip/Backbone.localStorageSync/README.md

 # TODO
 * Test usage examples
-* Implement Read Collections
 * Implement Create
 * Implement Update
 * Implement Delete

 # API

-    Backbone.localStorageSync(originalSyncLayer, uniqueName, options)
+    Backbone.localStorageSync(originalSyncLayer, uniqueNameForCollections, options)

 ## Configuration Options
 The provided values are the defaults.

     {
-        alwaysUpdate: true //Fetch the model from original Sync even if it was available in the localStorage }
+        alwaysUpdate: true, //Fetch the model from original Sync even if it was available in the localStorage
+        prefix: '' //Used in front of all localStorage keys }

 ## Usage